 Abstract.
 Eight general circulation models have simulated the mid-Pliocene Warm Period (mid-Pliocene, 3.264 to 3.025 Ma) as part of the Pliocene Modelling Intercomparison Project (PlioMIP).
 Here, we analyse and compare their simulation of Arctic sea ice for both the pre-industrial and the mid-Pliocene.
-Mid-Pliocene sea ice thickness and extent is reduced, and the model spread of extent is more than twice the pre-industrial spread in some summer months.
+Mid-Pliocene sea ice thickness and extent is reduced and displays greater variability

+- 5 within the ensemble compared to the pre-industrial.
+This variability is highest in the summer months, when the model spread in the mid-Pliocene is more than three times larger than during the rest of the year.
 As for the proxy-record, the simulated predominant sea ice state is ambiguous; half of the models in the ensemble simulate ice-free conditions in the mid-Pliocene summer, in contrast to proxy data evidence that suggests the possibility of perennial sea ice.
-Correlations between mid-Pliocene Arctic temperatures and sea ice extents are almost twice as strong as the equivalent correlations for the pre-industrial simulations.
+Correlations between mid-Pliocene - 10 Arctic temperatures and sea ice extents are almost twice as strong as the equivalent correlations for the pre-industrial simulations, suggesting that the dominant atmospheric and oceanic influences on the sea ice may be different in the pre-industrial and mid-Pliocene simulations.
 The need for more comprehensive sea ice proxy data is highlighted, in order to better compare model performances.